 The BBE District has 13.5 days available for professional development.

-Based on student performance data, the district has determined the science of reading will be the Reading/Literacy Professional Development focus for the 2022-2023 school year.
+Based on student performance data, the district has determined the science of reading will continue to be the Reading/Literacy Professional Development focus for the 2023-2024 school year.
+We will continue to meet once a month to continue our growth and understanding of the Science of Reading and our Open Court Curriculum and practices.